Legislative changes have ‘weakened protections’ for breeding birds, TDs told

 ‘Threatened’

-Ms Duggan confirmed one in every five Irish bird species assessed “is threatened with extinction” and that for many the rate of loss of their habitats was happening so fast they could not cope with the change.
+On biodiversity loss, Ms Duggan noted that one in every five of all Irish species assessed “is threatened with extinction”, and that for many birds the rate of loss of their habitats was happening so fast they could not cope with the change.

 The fact that once biodiversity-rich farmland landscape had become less and less hospitable for wildlife, as agricultural methods and technologies intensified, was clearly reflected in the almost complete extermination of farmland birds such as the corncrake, she added.